 For more information, visit these links:

-This trip officially begins in Arusha, Tanzania.
-The nearest airport is Kilimanjaro International airport and WI will meet you there (Airport code: JRO).
-There are daily flights from various European cities, South Africa, and sometimes New York.
+This trip begins at Kilimanjaro International Airport, where Wilderness Inquiry will meet you around 8 PM, or whenever your flight arrives.
+You will be driven around in a WI van/jeep throughout the trip and then returned to the Kilimanjaro International Airport in the early evening on the last day.
+At the Kilimanjaro International Airport, there are daily flights from various European cities, South Africa, and sometimes New York.
 The most popular flights arrive in the evening.
 We plan to meet outside baggage claim and leave once everyone has made it through.
-This is usually around 8pm but rest assured we won't leave without you even if you have a later arrival.
+This is usually around 8 PM but rest assured we won't leave without you even if you have a later arrival.
 Custom pickups outside this meeting time can also be arranged for a small fee.
 To make your travel arrangements for this trip we recommend that you consult with our travel agency, Travel One, at (800) 247-1311.
 They are very familiar with our trips and can help you make the best flight connections at the best prices.
 Detailed meeting place instructions will be sent to you when you are confirmed for the trip.